rm3l/pureconfig/README.md

 # What is it?
 Pure is a *specification* for a configuration file format.
 Its goal is to suck less than other configuration file formats.
+People have already started on parsers; see the Implementation section for details.

-Most people will find it entirely natural to read and edit.
-See examples below.
+Most people will find Pure entirely natural to read and edit.
+See examples later on.

-Any good configuration formats needs to please three kinds of people:

-* Programmers
-* Operations and support staff
-* End users

-Yes, it's true: sometimes you (often through support staff) need to ask an end user to change a setting in a config file.
-By "end user" I mean anything from a fairly technical customer installing your server software, to a non-technical dude trying to help debug an issue on a desktop client you made.

-And you really want them to succeed doing that.

 # XML, JSON and YAML are made for machines
 Anecdotal evidence exists.
 This very proposal was written after *yet* another devop drama, which